 Human-Generated vs. Automatic Captions

 When including videos in your course, it’s best to find a version that has human-generated closed captions rather than computer-generated closed captions.
-On YouTube, you can check this by looking for a “CC” button to the bottom-right of a video.
-Click on it: the words “English (auto-generated)” or “English” will appear in the video’s top-left corner:
+On YouTube, if a video has captions, a “CC” button will appear in its bottom-right toolbar.
+Click on it: the primary language appears in the video’s top-left corner.
+If “auto-generated” also appears, the captions are automatic.
+If it doesn’t, the captions are human-generated:

 Automatic Captioning Options